Active ingredient

 (Referred to in this leaflet as Episenta)

-Do not stop taking Episenta unless your doctor tells you to as your condition may become worse.
+Do not stop taking Episenta unless your specialist tells you to as your condition may become worse.

-If you are a parent or caregiver of a female child treated with Episenta, you must also read section 2 of this leaflet carefully and contact your child’s doctor once they experience their first period (menarche).
+If you are a parent or caregiver of a female child treated with Episenta, you must also read section 2 of this leaflet carefully and contact your child’s GP once they experience their first period, the GP will refer your child to their specialist.

 1. What Episenta is and what it is used for